ScreamingPigeon/screamingpigeon.github.io/content/projects/flush_reload.md

 1. **Flush**:

 The monitored cacheline containing the shared page is flushed from the memory hierarchy.
 This is done with the [`clflush`](https://www.felixcloutier.com/x86/clflush) instruction.
-This instruction basicaLly takes an address, and flushes any cacheline containing said address from all 3 caches.
+This instruction basically takes an address, and flushes any cacheline containing said address from all 3 caches.